 Kamehameha Schools provides a variety of activities for all enrolled student participants in a safe and pleasant environment.
-However, there are certain inherent risks associated with almost every activity.
-Listed below are the activities for program participants.
-Please read the activities to acquaint yourself with some of the risks involved.
-Field trip activities may include and require walking on trails and/or uneven and rocky terrain; clearing brush, weeds and debris on/at the fishpond; wading in salt, fresh and/or brackish waters in shallow depths of water; bending lifting and working in the lo'i kalo.
-Other outdoor activities may include beach outings for picnics and games that may require being in sandy and grassy areas and close proximity to large bodies of water; ocean-related activities may include swimming, reef-walking, wading and/or canoe paddling in shallow to deep water depths.
-Dependent on the nature of program classes and/or activities may include the use of hand and/or power tools under the direct supervision of adult program staff/volunteers after sufficient safety training has been provided.
+However, there are certain inherent risks associated with any activity.
+Listed below are some examples of activities that program participants may engage in.
+Please read this to acquaint yourself with some of the risks involved.

+Field trip activities may require walking on trails and/or uneven and rocky terrain; clearing brush, weeds, and debris on/at a fishpond; wading in salt, fresh, and/or brackish waters in shallow depths of water; and/or bending, lifting, and working in the lo'i kalo.
+Other outdoor activities may include beach outings for meals and activities that may require being in sandy and grassy areas and in close proximity to large bodies of water; ocean-related activities may include swimming, reef-walking, wading, and/or canoe paddling in shallow to deep water depths.
+Depending on the topic or theme of the program, classes and/or activities may include the use of hand and/or power tools under the direct supervision of adult program staff/volunteers after sufficient safety training has been provided.
 Outdoor activities have necessary and unavoidable risks of injuries based on the nature of the activity.
-There are, therefore, risks of orthopedic, dental, cervical, spinal, and head injury, lacerations and other injuries from falling and/or colliding with people or objects.
+There are, therefore, risks of orthopedic, dental, cervical, spinal, and head injury, lacerations, and other injuries from falling and/or colliding with people or objects.
 In addition, all activities require a level of fitness and health that only your physician can determine your child possesses.
 We strongly urge that you obtain medical advice as to whether certain outdoor activities are suitable for your child.
 Many undetected or chronic diseases such as cardiac disease or high blood pressure may be worsened by participation in these activities.
 Swimming and other ocean/stream aquatic activities also carry inherent risks as well.
 Finally, some activities may result in allergic reactions or individual sensitivity to allergens (natural or man-made) when ingested, inhaled, or when in contact with skin.

-If you are making a determination that your child(ren) is able to participate in any activity, it is your responsibility to assess your child's maturity and fitness, and determine for yourself if the risks associated with this activity are acceptable to you.
+If you make a determination that your child(ren) is able to participate in any activity, it is your responsibility to assess your child's maturity and fitness, and determine for yourself if the risks associated with this activity are acceptable to you.
 While KS hopes that every participant enjoys an injury-free activity, by your signing the Admissions & Enrollment Agreement Form, you assume all risks associated with KS' program activities.
 Please ask any questions of our staff which you may need to make a fully informed decision in order for your child(ren) to participate.